jonathanperezdev/SpringCloud-Docker/README.md

 SpringCloud project with Discovery and Config server, a postgresql database, a server project connected with postgresql that gets data and a UI project that shows that data to the user

+## RELEASE2 - Hystrix
+This release shows how to implement the Hystrix concepts chapter 5 of Spring Microservices in Action, the class TeachingClassServiceDB has an example of the next concepts

+* Circuit Breaker (method listClasses)
+* Fallback (method listClasses)
+* Bulkheads (method getExampleProperty)

 ## Build
 To build the java projects and create the docker images, in the root folder (SpringCloud-Docker/) execute the next command.